1. Summary of our approach to Stewardship

 Other Board Governance/Remuneration and Audit Voting Policy Changes

-For 2024 we are implementing several changes in relation to wider corporate governance issues as noted below:
+For 2026 we are maintaining the below in relation to wider corporate governance issues:Board Independence in Developed Markets (ex-US)

 Remuneration